The Hunger Games: Mockingjay – Part 2: Plot

-Katniss leads them through the sewers beneath the Capitol, but Snow, alerted by their survival, deploys genetically-engineered reptilian "mutts" to attack them.
-Finnick and several others are killed, but Katniss uses the map to trigger an explosion, destroying the mutts.
+Katniss leads them through the sewers beneath the Capitol, but Snow, alerted by their survival, deploys genetically engineered reptilian "mutts" to attack them.
+Finnick and several others are killed, but Katniss uses the map to self-destruct and trigger an explosion, destroying the mutts.
 The survivors take refuge in a house owned by Tigris, a former stylist for the Hunger Games.

 As Snow invites Capitol citizens into his mansion under the guise of evacuating to form a human shield, Katniss and Gale join the crowd in disguise, intending to infiltrate the mansion.
 The rebels arrive in the Capitol and engage the Peacekeepers.
 Gale is eventually taken away by the Peacekeepers.
-The Capitol children are separated and brought closer to the mansion, but a Capitol ship drops a bomb on them.
+The Capitol children are separated and brought closer to the mansion, but a Capitol ship drops bombs on them.
 Medics rush onto the scene, including Katniss's sister Prim, but are killed by a second bombing, and Katniss is knocked unconscious.

 Katniss wakes up, and Haymitch informs her that the rebels have won the war.
 She confronts Snow, who reveals that Coin staged the bombing to turn his followers against him.
-Katniss initially doesn't believe him until Snow reminds her that they agreed never to lie to each other.
+Katniss initially, despite believing him, goes into denial until Snow reminds her that they agreed never to lie to each other.

 Coin, now the interim President, refuses to hold the promised democratic election and suggests a final, symbolic Hunger Games using Capitol leaders' children as revenge.
 Some tributes, including Peeta, are outraged, while others support the initiative.
 Katniss agrees to the plan but demands to execute Snow herself.
 At Snow's execution, while preparing to shoot Snow in front of a mob, Katniss instead shoots Coin, killing her.
-Snow laughs before being lynched by the mob.
+Snow laughs defiantly before being lynched to death by the mob.
 Katniss then tries to swallow her pill, but Peeta stops her, and she is arrested.
-Haymitch brings Katniss a letter from Plutarch, assuring Katniss that she will be pardoned, the Hunger Games will cease to exist, and she will be able to return to District 12.
+Haymitch brings Katniss a letter from Plutarch, assuring Katniss that she will be pardoned, the Hunger Games will cease to exist, and she will be able to return to District 12 now that all of Panem is free at last.

-She returns home, and Peeta, nearly recovered from his conditioning, joins her.
+She returns home, and Peeta — nearly recovered from his conditioning — joins her.
 They receive a letter from Annie about their friends' lives.
 Years later, Katniss and Peeta are married with two children.
 When their newborn cries from a nightmare, Katniss comforts her, promising to share their past story.

 Cast

-Jennifer Lawrence made her final appearance as Katniss Everdeen in the film.
+Jennifer Lawrence made her final appearance (as of now) as Katniss Everdeen in the film.